float3/float3.github.io/content/blog/veganism.md

 ## What being vegan means to me

 I don't contribute to the animal product industry, but that doesn't mean I can't consume animal products.
 For example, I'll eat animal products to avoid food waste, finishing someone else's meal, for instance, or use bones from a butcher if they're given to me for free.
 Roadkill would also be acceptable in theory.
 I can wear second-hand leather.
 I don't go to the zoo.
-I don't have pets, and if I ever did (or had children), I'd only provide them with vegan food.
-If you think that's immoral, I understand where you're coming from.
-I haven't researched whether a plant-based diet is sufficient for pets or children.
-I've decided to have neither children nor pets for now.
-I think this would require lot's of research on the effects such a diet has on developing humans and animals.
+If supply and demand of animal products is not affected by my actions and I don't make those companies more profitable, then the action is probably not vegan.

 ## Why I'm vegan